ToppiOfficial/KitsuneSourceTools/README.md

 > - The original code for export and others are being modified as well, use at your own risk for your project at this current version
 > - Some panels and tools lack translation support, and most labels are in English.
 > - Additionally, many tools do not have tooltips.

+## Dependencies

+This addon includes [Pillow](https://python-pillow.org/) for image processing.
+Pillow is licensed under the MIT-CMU License.
+See `wheels/pillow-license` for details.

 ## Export Features